tardate/LittleArduinoProjects/README.md

-# 317 Little Electronics and Arduino Projects
+# 318 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [SchmittTrigger/BasicDiscrete](./Electronics101/SchmittTrigger/BasicDiscrete) - test the classic emitter-coupled Schmitt Trigger circuit design.
+> Latest addition:sparkles: [Bistable](./Electronics101/555Timer/Bistable) - using the 555 timer as a bistable latch and button debouncer.

+Using the 555 timer as a bistable latch (debouncer).

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like